 Extraction roof fans

-- A curb base hooded roof fan is designed for a flat roof, providing exhaust for fumes and ventilation.
+- Curb base hooded roof fan – designed for flat roofs, providing exhaust for fumes and ventilation.

 Portable purging fans